Abram Besicovitch: Life and career

 Abram Besicovitch studied under the supervision of Andrey Markov at the St. Petersburg University, graduating with a PhD in 1912.
 He then began research in probability theory.
 He converted to Eastern Orthodoxy, joining the Russian Orthodox Church, on marrying in 1916.
 He was appointed professor at the University of Perm in 1917, and was caught up in the Russian Civil War over the next two years.
-In 1920 he took a position at the Petrograd University.
+In 1920, he took a position at the Petrograd University.

-In 1924 he went to Copenhagen on a Rockefeller Fellowship, where he worked on almost periodic functions under Harald Bohr.
+In 1924, he went to Copenhagen on a Rockefeller Fellowship, where he worked on almost periodic functions under Harald Bohr.
 A type of function space in that field now bears his name.
 After a visit to G.H.
 Hardy at the University of Oxford, he had appointments at the University of Liverpool in 1926, and the University of Cambridge in 1927.

-Besicovitch moved to Cambridge University in 1927.
+Besicovitch moved to Cambridge University in 1927, where he was made a Fellow of Trinity College.
 In 1950, he was appointed to the Rouse Ball Chair of Mathematics.
 In 1958, he retired and toured the US for eight years.
-After returning to Trinity College Cambridge, he died in 1970.
+After returning to Trinity, he died in 1970.
 He was appointed Lecturer in the Faculty of Mathematics, and therefore received recognition as a Cambridge MA by 'Special Grace' on 24 November 1928.
 He worked mainly on combinatorial methods and questions in real analysis, such as the Kakeya needle problem and the Hausdorff–Besicovitch dimension.
 These two particular areas have proved increasingly important as the years have gone by.
 The Kovner–Besicovitch measure of the central symmetry of planar convex sets is also named after him.

-He was also a major influence on the economist Piero Sraffa, after 1940, when they were both Fellows of Trinity College, Cambridge, and on Dennis Lindley, one of the founders of the Bayesian movement in the United Kingdom.
+He was also a major influence on the economist Piero Sraffa, after 1940, when they were both Fellows of Trinity, and on Dennis Lindley, one of the founders of the Bayesian movement in the United Kingdom.
 He was J.E.
 Littlewood's successor in 1950 in the Rouse Ball chair at the University of Cambridge, retiring in 1958.
 He died in Cambridge.